-Training Director: LeAnn Sawyer
+President: LeAnn Sawyer

-Treasurer: Dawna Drake
+Treasurer/Membership: Dawna Drake

 My name is Dawna Drake and I am one of the original members of SUDS.
 A small group of us in So.
 Utah actually began training, showing and traveling together in about ‘81 and formally organized SUDS in the early ‘90’s.
 I was instrumental in securing the training field for club use and have served the club in various capacities.
 I have put numerous titles on my dogs in conformation, obedience, flyball, agility, dock diving and scent work.
 I also did therapy dog visits.
 I am currently owned by a 2 1⁄2 year old Aussie named Ellie.
 After several years of limited involvement with SUDS I am looking forward to the future of what SUDS has to offer its members.

 I have been training dogs for many years, but do not show them.
 My current dog is a Moyen Poodle with a lot of energy and attitude.